I want to update my Amazon Elastic Kubernetes Service (Amazon EKS) node groups using the newest Amazon Machine Image (AMI) versions.

 Deployment tolerating all the taints

-After every pod is evicted, the node becomes empty because the node was tainted in the earlier steps.
-However, if the deployment tolerates every taint, then the node is more likely to be non-empty, leading to a pod eviction failure.
-See Taints and tolerations on the Kubernetes website for more information.
+After all pods are evicted, the node becomes empty because the node was tainted in the earlier steps.
+However, if the deployment tolerates every taint, then the node is more likely to be non-empty.
+This leads to a pod eviction failure.
+For more information, see Taints and tolerations on the Kubernetes website.

 To resolve this issue, run the upgrade command again.
 This command upgrades the node groups to the same version as the control plane's Kubernetes version: